-But the newer types of stamped concrete impart textures that duplicate many different surfaces such as cobblestones, brick, pavers, wood, seashells, and more.
-Also, the pigment is usually added to stamped concrete to further duplicate the look of such patterns.
+The newer types of stamped concrete impart textures that duplicate many different surfaces such as cobblestones, brick, pavers, wood, seashells, and more.
+The pigment is usually added to stamped concrete to further duplicate the look of such patterns.

 It's all in the eye of the beholder, but for some people, it does not.
 Aesthetically, it's a close second.
 There versions that attempt to duplicate the look of exterior wood plank flooring.
 It looks great on its own terms, but it can never be mistaken for the real thing.